ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 ### Write tests

-In general, I don't recommend writing an [`hasClass()`](https://github.com/mainmatter/qunit-dom/blob/master/API.md#hasclass) assertion to test styles.
+In general, I recommend not writing an [`hasClass()`](https://github.com/mainmatter/qunit-dom/blob/master/API.md#hasclass) assertion to test styles.

-Checking if a class is present doesn't guarantee, what your user sees is correct and will be in the future.
-An [`hasStyle()`](https://github.com/mainmatter/qunit-dom/blob/master/API.md#hasstyle) assertion is somewhat better (a stronger assertion than `hasClass`) but may fail due to rounding errors.
+The presence (or absence) of a class doesn't guarantee that what your user sees is correct and will be in the future.
+An [`hasStyle()`](https://github.com/mainmatter/qunit-dom/blob/master/API.md#hasstyle) assertion is somewhat better (the assertion is stronger), but may fail due to rounding errors.
 In general, prefer writing [visual regression tests](https://docs.percy.io/docs/ember).
-This helps you hide any implementation details.
+This helps you hide implementation details.

-That said, if you _must_ write an `hasClass` assertion, then provide a test helper to hide implementation details.
+That said, if you _must_ write an `hasClass` assertion, you can provide a test helper.

 <details>